codecomp/ResponsibleHeight/README.md

 Option  | Default | Details
 ------------- | ------------- | -------------
-Delay *(int)*  | 200 | Delay between resize of the screen and the recalculation of the required heights.
-This can be set to 0 and no delay will be calculated.
-Child *(string)*  | false | Selector for the child element to be found inside the main selector.
+delay *(int)*  | 200 | Delay between resize of the screen and the recalculation of the required heights.
+This can be set to 0 and no delay will be calculated. child *(string)*  | false | Selector for the child element to be found inside the main selector.
 If this is set the height will be calculated and set to this element instead of the parent.
-However the parent will be used for calculating columns.
-Global *(boolean)* | false | If global is set to true it will ignore the widths option and set all elements (or their children) to the same height.
-Widths *(array)* | empty Array | A multi dimensional array of pixel widths and columns starting from the heights to lowest.
-This checks if the size is greater than a size, if so it sets the columns.
-Verbose *(boolean)* | false | Set this to true to log debugging information to console.
+However the parent will be used for calculating columns. global *(boolean)* | false | If global is set to true it will ignore the widths option and set all elements (or their children) to the same height. exclude_get *(selector)* | false | Setting Exclude get with either a string or a jQuery selector will stop the elements with this selector from having their heights factor into the heights of the other elements in its row. exclude_set *(selector)* | false | Setting Exclude set with either a string or a jQuery selector will stop the element (or child element if specified) from having its height set. widths *(array)* | empty Array | A multi dimensional array of pixel widths and columns starting from the heights to lowest.
+This checks if the size is greater than a size, if so it sets the columns. verbose *(boolean)* | false | Set this to true to log debugging information to console.

 ## Contributing